 5. SF’s Street Art – Clarion Mural Project (Clarion Alley between Mission & Valencia)

-The Clarion Alley Mural Project started in 1992 and ever since, it has visually gave a voice to the objections artists have had to San Francisco’s gentrification.
-The projects features over fifty 50 impressive murals right on walls of tiny Clarion alley.
+The Clarion Alley Mural Project started in 1992 and ever since, it has visually given a voice to the objections artists have had to San Francisco’s gentrification.
+The projects feature over fifty 50 impressive murals right on walls of tiny Clarion Alley.

 6. SF’s Street Art – The Women’s Building Mural (Lapidge Street at 18th Street)